calpaterson/python-web-perf/README.md

 The servers are run from shell scripts.

-There is a makefile which runs a full build.

 ## $PWPWORKERS

 This variable controls how many workers are started.
 Most of the async servers